PySimpleGUI/PySimpleGUI/readme.md

     Output(Scale=(None, None),
            Size=(None, None))

+> Scale - How much to scale size of element
+> Size - Size of element (width, height) in characters

 ###  Input Elements
   These make up the majority of the form definition.
 Optional variables at the Element level override the Form level values (e.g. `Size` is specified in the Element).
 All input Elements create an entry in the list of return values.
 A Text Input Element creates a string in the list of items returned.